Efficient Adjusted Joint Significance Test and Sobel-Type Confidence Interval for Mediation Effect

 \subsection{Size and Power of Single-Mediator Testing}

-In this section, we conduct some simulations to evaluate the performance of the AJS test for $H_0: \alpha\beta =0$ in the context of one mediator.
+In this section, we conduct some simulations to evaluate the performance of the ASobel and AJS tests for $H_0: \alpha\beta =0$ in the context of one mediator.
 Under the framework of mediation analysis, we consider three kinds of outcomes with one continuous mediator: {\it linear mediation model} (continuous outcome), {\it logistic mediation model} (binary outcome) and {\it Cox mediation model} (time-to-event outcome).
-To make the simulation simple and focused, we do not consider any covariates in the simulation, although our method has a similar performance when handling any covariate adjustment in these models.
-Specifically, the mediator $M$ is generated from the linear model $M=\alpha X + e$, where $X$ and $e$ follow from $N(0,1)$.
-The random outcomes are generated from the following three models:
+Specifically, {\red the mediator $M$ is generated from the linear model $M=\alpha X + \bfeta^\prime \mathbf{Z} + e$, where $X$ and $e$ follow from $N(0,1)$, $\mathbf{Z}=(Z_1,Z_2)^\prime$ with $Z_1$ and $Z_2$ being independent random variables following $N(0,1)$, $\bfeta = (0.5, 0.5)^\prime$.} The random outcomes are generated from the following three models: